 We do not, as a matter of club policy, provide technical advice or trace the history of specific motor vehicles on behalf of non-members.

 If you've sent a message to the enquiry line in the past few weeks and have not had a reply, it's not because we don't want to hear from you or can't be bothered to reply - far from it - we'd love to hear from you, but because we have had some technical difficulties with the system.
-This has now been resolved, so please send your message again, via the form.

 The LVTA has a considerable number of documents and images, almost all of which are post World War II and apart from a few videos and DVDs, are all paper-based.